ComposableFi/composable/rfcs/0005-pablo-distribution.md

 value of the ecosystem overall by increasing the desirability of the staked assets.

-At the time of writing Pablo has the following fee parameters other than for liquidity bootstrapping pools(LBP) which do not charge fees,
+At the time of writing Pablo has the following fee parameters:

-1. LP Fee - A percentage of the trading fee that is distributed to liquidity providers based on the number of liquidity provider(LP) tokens they minted at the time of providing the liquidity.
+1.  **LP Fee** - A percentage of the trading fee that is distributed to liquidity providers based on the number of LP tokens they recieved when they originally provided liquidity.

-2. Pool Owner Fee - A percentage of the trading fee that is distributed to the pool owner.
+2.  **Pool Owner Fee** - A percentage of the trading fee that is distributed to the pool owner.

 #### 2.2.1.
 LP Fee Distribution